Charlotte police to release full video of Scott shooting

 The announcement followed a letter sent at 2:30 p.m.
 Friday to Police Chief Kerr Putney and City Manager Ron Kimble from a coalition of media organizations organized by The Charlotte Observer.
 In it, attorney Jon Buchan termed the letter “a final request” for the release of the remaining video.

-Buchan said that there is no exemption in North Carolina’s public records laws for body cam and dashcam videos.
-Other media included The News & Observer of Raleigh, the Associated Press, CNN, WBTV, WSOC, WCNC, ABC News, WFAE-FM and NPR.
+Buchan said there is no current exemption in North Carolina’s public records laws for body cam and dashcam videos.
+A new law will go into effect Saturday, requiring a court order before law-enforcement dashboard camera and body camera footage is publicly released.
+Other media included The News & Observer of Raleigh, the Associated Press, CNN, WBTV, WSOC, WCNC, ABC News and WFAE-FM.

 Law enforcement experts and activists have asserted that the department’s initial decision to release no video contributed to the violent protests that followed Scott’s death.